 At Pantex, the NEPA process is initiated by completing a NEPA Review Form (NRF).
 The NRF includes a description of the proposed action and subject matter experts review for potential environmental concerns.
 The levels of NEPA documentation range from internal reviews that tier off previously approved NEPA documents, categorical exclusions, EAs, and Environmental Impact Statements (EIS).
-Implementation Guidance for DOE Policy on Documentation and Online Posting of Categorical Exclusion Determinations: NEPA Process Transparency and Openness, October 16, 2009, mandates that all determinations for categorical exclusions involving classes of actions listed in Appendix B to Subpart D of the DOE's NEPA regulations, 10 CFR §1021 be published online.
+Implementation Guidance for DOE Policy on Documentation and Online Posting of Categorical Exclusion Determinations:

+NEPA Process Transparency and Openness, October 16, 2009, mandates that all determinations for categorical exclusions involving classes of actions listed in Appendix B to Subpart D of the DOE's NEPA regulations, 10 CFR §1021 be published online.

 Every five years, the DOE is required to evaluate Site-wide EISs (SWEIS) by means of a Supplement Analysis (SA).
 Based on the SA, DOE determines whether the existing SWEIS remains adequate, or whether to prepare a new SWEIS or supplement the existing SWEIS.
 The determination and supporting analysis will be made available in the appropriate DOE Information Repositories, the Pantex website, and the DOE Office of NEPA Policy and Compliance website for a reasonable time.
 The most current SA for the Pantex Plant was approved by NPO in January 2013.
+A contract was issued in 2017 to prepare the next required SA.

-In 2016, three Standard NRFs (Categorical Exclusion determinations), 30 Internal NRFs, and four amendments were prepared and approved.
-Categorical Exclusion determinations for three Standard NRFs and three amendments were posted on the Pantex website.
-In 2016, two Environmental Assessments (EA) were prepared.
-One should be approved in 2017.
-The second EA should be available for public review in 2017.
+In 2017, five Standard NRFs (Categorical Exclusion determinations), 34 Internal NRFs, and four amendments were prepared and approved.
+Categorical Exclusion determinations for five Standard NRFs and four amendments were posted on the Pantex website.
+In 2017, two Environmental Assessments (EA) were submitted to NPO for review and approval.
+Both should be approved in 2018.